|

 In the "bead" model, each block of a block polymer is taken to consist of a sequence of discrete beads connected by harmonic springs.
 In this model, the user must specify the integer number of beads in each block of the polymer.

 Suppose the beads in a block containing \( N \) beads are labelled sequentially by an integer index \( s = 0, \ldots, N-1 \).
 Let \( {\bf R}(s) \) denote the position of bead number s.
-In this model, a chain segment connecting beads with indices \( s \) and \( s' \) within a block of monomer type \( \alpha \) within a homogeneous ideal gas would exhibit a mean-squared end-to-end length given by
+In this model, a chain segment connecting beads with indices \( s \) and \( s' \) within a block of monomer type \( \alpha \) within a homogeneous liquid would exhibit a mean-squared end-to-end length given by

 \[ \langle |{\bf R}(s) - {\bf R}(s')|^{2} \rangle_{0} = |s-s'| b_{\alpha}^{2} \quad, \]